Temehu

 In fact Ibn Khaldun himself, nearly 700 years ago, made it clear that people “chose” to relate their origin to Semitic ancestors because Sam had five prophets when Ham had none.
 One can only wish prosperity for the “chosen ones”, and equally hope mercy and forgiveness for the “cursed” son of Ham: the “servant of servants”, Genesis says (09:25) — the proper translation of which should be, according G. R. Gliddon, 'the slave of the slaves', because in almost all the translations of the Old and New Testaments where the vulgar English version has the word "servant", the original Hebrew has 'Abed', slave.

-In addition to the above genealogies, relating our biological origin to eponymous male-ancestors, “mitochondrial DNA” genes trace all modern humans to one female ancestor scientists called “African Eve”, or Mitochondrial Eve (mt-MRCA), who lived between 150,000 and 200,000 years ago, in, Africa smiley .
+In addition to the above genealogies, relating our biological origin to imaginary male-ancestors, “mitochondrial DNA” genes trace all modern humans to one female ancestor scientists called “African Eve”, or Mitochondrial Eve (mt-MRCA), who lived between 150,000 and 200,000 years ago, in, Africa smiley .

 Speaking of male ancestors, geneticists have also traced Y-chromosomal Adam (Y-MRCA) back to Africa — specifically to West, Northwest and Central Africa.
 The Y-MRCA is the patrilineal Most Recent Common Ancestor (MRCA) from whom all living humans have descended.
 The identified chromosomes belonged to either haplogroup A1a (identified in two Moroccan Berbers, one Fulbe, and one Tuareg Berber from Niger) or A1b (identified in three Bakola pygmies from Cameroon and one Algerian Berber); and hence the Berbers and the Pygmies are among the oldest people on earth.